Bailey Bram: CWHL

 Bram was selected by the Brampton Thunder in the 2012 CWHL Draft.
 She would help the club qualify for the 2013 Clarkson Cup playoffs while finishing among the league's Top 20 scorers.

-Bram made her CWHL Debut on October 20, 2012 versus the Toronto Furies.
+Bram made her CWHL Debut on October 20, 2012, versus the Toronto Furies.
 During the second period, she would assist on a goal scored by Vicki Bendus, who also played with Bram at Mercyhurst.
 The following day, Bram would net her first CWHL goal, scoring on Furies goaltender Christina Kessler.
 Coincidentally, Bendus gained the assist on said goal, which was also scored in the second period.
-Adding to the milestone was the fact that it was the first-ever CWHL victory for goaltender Florence Schelling.
+Adding to the milestone was that it was the first-ever CWHL victory for goaltender Florence Schelling.

 In August 2014, Bram was traded to the Calgary Inferno for Jocelyne Larocque.
-Bram would make her debut for the Calgary Inferno on October 18, 2014, gaining a pair of assists in the first period of an eventual 5-4 loss versus the Toronto Furies.
+Bram would make her debut for the Calgary Inferno on October 18, 2014, gaining a pair of assists in the first period of an eventual 5–4 loss versus the Toronto Furies.
 Of note, her first assist was credited on a power play goal scored by Haley Irwin, while the second was scored by Sarah Davis.

 Bram's first goal as a member of the Inferno occurred on October 25, 2014.
 Scoring the first goal of the game for the Inferno, Louise Warren and Erica Kromm gained the assists.
 Bram would score on goaltender Catherine Herron in a 4–1 loss.

 Appearing with the Calgary Inferno in the 2016 Clarkson Cup finals, Bram logged a −1 rating as the Inferno emerged victorious in a convincing 8–3 final.